 Groundswell is Cascadia Green Building Council’s inaugural year-end gala for innovators, rule breakers and change makers.
-Groundswell will be the bioregional event of the year, where we will celebrate progressive spirit and aggressive challenge of the status quo.
-We will honor those who’ve helped drive green building innovation and local action in communities across the bioregion.
+On December 12, 2013 we celebrated Cascadia's progressive spirit and aggressive challenge of the status quo.
+In a night of fine food, touching music and inspiring company, we honored those who’ve helped drive green building innovation and local action in communities across the bioregion.

 Musical Guest | Naomi Wachira, "Best Folk Singer" - Seattle Weekly